Codecademy/jquery-expect/readme.md

 ### Traversing
 Asserts the existence of element in different directions of the DOM tree.
-Relys on jQuery's traversal methods.
+Relies on jQuery's traversal methods.

 ```javascript
 $expect('body').to.have.children('.foos');